apcalpe/Lab_Report_3/Lab Report.md

 technical/911report/chapter-12.txt

 ```
+This command prints the files in a certain directory where the keyword passed in the command line appears in.
+This is useful because it allows people to search through multiple files for a certain word at once instead of having to do it one file at a time and having only the file path be the output instead of the whole line makes it easier when a person only needs to know which files have what instead of wanting to know the content.

 I found this command through ChatGPT.
 I was initially interested in the -r command that I found in GeeksForgeeks but I didn't like how it printed every single line and which file it's from.
 I found thatfor certain words that appear often in a lot of different files, the output will be too large, so I asked ChatGPT to give me a command similar to -r but that will only print out teh files that the word appears in.
 It introduced me to the -rl command, which is exactly what I wanted.